 Large numbers of people still emigrate to the United States and rally on issues that they are passionate about, so this rich history and its sentimentality is as relevant as it was hundreds of years ago.

-And, now you know why the Statue of Liberty is such an essential destination while travelling around the United States, especially if the bustling city of New York is already a part of your plan (which it should be).
+And, now you know why the Statue of Liberty is such an essential destination when coming to the bustling city of New York.
 Not only is it a beautiful sight to take in, the history and symbolic meaning of the monument is still very alive today, making for an undeniably enriching experience.

 Restoration Project from 1982 to 1986